elizavetasemenova/elizavetasemenova.github.io/_posts/2016-12-01-R-barplot-colored-by-values.md

 comments: true
 ---

-Barplot in R colored by values:
+Barplot in R colored by values: by varying intensity of a color, highlight bars with larger values with more intense colors.
+Would be too boring not to animate.
 ```R
 for (t in 1:5){
   n <- 100